 DAM integrations centralize your core processes, allowing you to work with digital assets seamlessly, regardless of type, format, medium, storage location, or method of delivery.

 Want to share your Adobe files with your development team?
-Simply drag and drop the files to the appropriate folder and forget about it.
+Simply drag and drop the files to the appropriate folder.
 Want to receive real-time notifications every time an asset gets updated?
 A good DAM software has an integration for that, too.